fishinwind/workshop/slides/_sources/Classes/class-03.txt

 1. To learn about piping (|), use cowsay to:

 a. show your current working directory
-b. show the number of lines in /vol1/opt/data/lamina.bed
+b. show the number of lines in lamina.bed
 c. show the most recently modified file/dir in $HOME

 2. write a bash script that you can run to list only the 2 most